 In the centre of Shumen lies the failed communist project known as the ‘Central City Square’, a huge project of revolutionary urban design destined to incorporate shops, a hotel, a post office, cafes and restaurants, and wedding halls.
 However, after the collapse of the Communist government the project became an orphan of an ideology.
 Today it stands as an enormous concrete beast – too vast to complete and too sturdy to destroy.

 6. Monument to Bulgarian-Soviet Friendship, Varna

 Located in the home city of YPT’s regional European office is this mighty monument to Bulgarian-Soviet friendship.
 Constructed in honor of the Soviet Army, the monument represented friendship between the two peoples.
 The monument was built on Turna Hill, a former battlefield that had seen much bloodshed.
 To reach this epic monument requires climbing the Staircase of Victors, comprised of 305 50-feet-wide stairs.
-At the top are four that leads to the platform where 4 36-feet tall concrete Soviet soldiers can be seen.
+At the top is a platform where four 36-feet tall concrete Soviet soldiers can be seen.
 Underneath is a subterranean bomb shelter that can sometimes be accessed through holes in the doors around the base.

 5. The Abandoned MiG Park, Omurtag

 Few people stop at the town of Omurtag, but when the YPT team passed the outskirts of it whilst carrying out a research trip through Bulgaria, we stumbled across one of its greatest treasures – an abandoned Communist-era park of Soviet fighter jets and other military equipment.